PagerDuty/terraform-provider-pagerduty/website/docs/d/service.html.markdown

 * `id` - The ID of the found service.
 * `name` - The short name of the found service.
-* `dependency_type` - The type for passing to a service dependency.
+* `type` - The type for passing to a service dependency.

 [1]: https://api-reference.pagerduty.com/#!/Services/get_services